Termite identification guide for Idaho homeowners

 Pro Tip

-Idaho's termite activity is primarily from March through October, with swarms most common in spring.
-Cold winters significantly limit termite populations compared to southern states.
+Idaho termite swarms happen mainly from March through October, with peaks in spring.
+Cold Treasure Valley winters drop termite populations to a fraction of what you see in southern states.

-• Treasure Valley (Boise, Nampa, Caldwell) - Warmer climate, irrigated landscapes
+• Treasure Valley (Boise, Nampa, Caldwell, Meridian, Eagle): warmer climate plus irrigated landscapes

-• Along the Snake River - Moisture and moderate temperatures
+• Along the Snake River: moisture plus moderate temperatures

-• Older homes - Especially those with soil-to-wood contact
+• Older homes: especially those with soil-to-wood contact at the foundation

 Termite vs Carpenter Ant: Key Differences